| |

 Things to consider when choosing a hand trowel:

-• Stainless steel vs plastic: I recommend purchasing a stainless steel trowel as it’s higher quality and will last longer.
+• Stainless steel vs plastic: I recommend purchasing a stainless steel trowel as it’s of higher quality and will last longer.

 • Hold the trowels you are considering.
 Is the handle comfortable for your hand?
 If not, move on and find one that is.